 In order to understand it, we must first look at the tooth itself.
 The outermost layer of the tooth is called the ENAMEL.
 Enamel is made up of tiny crystals called HYDROXY-APATITE.
 Hydroxyapatite is a very strong structure and gives enamel most of its strength.
 However, this crystal structure can break down when it gets exposed to an acidic environment.

 Just a bit of theory: When discussing about acidity, we normally use a term called ‘pH’. pH is usually given a number between 1 – 14.
 A pH of 7 means it is neutral (neither acidic or alkaline).
 Any number smaller than pH 7 is considered acidic, and above the pH 7 is alkaline.

 The pH in the mouth is usually in a neutral state of 7.
 The mouth/teeth becomes an acidic environment when we eat sweet and sour foods and drinks.
 The problem with this is that the hydroxyapatite crystals on the enamel start to dissolve at pH 5.5 and below!
 This process is called DEMINERALISATION.
-Have a look at this list of pH of certain foods.
-You’ll be surprised that so many foods are actually below the pH of 5.5.

 So here is where fluoride comes in to save the day.
 When teeth are exposed to fluoride, that hydroxyapatite layer changes to become FLUOR-APATITE (!).
 Almost like Clark Kent taking of his glasses and changing into Superman…

 Fluorapatite only starts to dissolve at a pH of 4.5, which makes the tooth surface now more resistant to demineralisation and dissolution, and therefore much stronger than before.